Snapshot of the Colombia Marriage Visa in 2026

 One of the key advantages of the M-1 Visa is that it provides the right to work in Colombia without requiring an additional work permit.
 This means that the foreign spouse can seek employment, start a business, or engage in professional activities without restrictions.
 Additionally, this visa serves as a pathway to permanent residency and Colombian citizenship.
 After holding the M-1 Visa for two consecutive years, the visa holder becomes eligible to apply for a Resident (R) Visa, which grants permanent residency.
 Furthermore, after a total of five years of legal residency, including time spent under the M-1 Visa, the foreign spouse may apply for Colombian citizenship, provided they meet other naturalization requirements, such as Spanish language proficiency and cultural knowledge.

 While the M-1 Visa offers numerous benefits, it also comes with certain limitations.
 If the marriage is dissolved—whether through divorce or annulment—the visa is typically revoked unless the foreign spouse has already obtained permanent residency.
-Additionally, prolonged absences from Colombia can affect the visa’s validity, as spending more than six consecutive months outside the country may lead to cancellation.
+Additionally, prolonged absences from Colombia can affect the visa’s validity, as spending more than six consecutive months outside the country will lead to cancellation.

 Overall, the Colombian Marriage Visa is an excellent option for foreign spouses who wish to build a life in Colombia alongside their Colombian partner while securing a long-term path to residency and citizenship.